tinacms/tina.io/content/docs/gatsby/json.md

 **How to customize the form**

-The `useLocalJsonForm` hook accepts an optional `config` object for overriding the default configuration.
+The `useJsonForm` hook accepts an optional `config` object for overriding the default configuration.
 The following properties are accepted:

 - `label`: An optional label for the file
 - `actions`: A list of form actions, such as [DeleteAction](https://tinacms.org/docs/gatsby/creating-new-files#deleting-files)